sbmpost/AutoRaise/README.md

 Command line usage:

-    ./AutoRaise -delay 1 -warpX 0.5 -warpY 0.5
+    ./AutoRaise -delay 1 -warpX 0.5 -warpY 0.1 -scale 2.5

 The delay is specified in units of 20ms and the warp parameters are factors between 0 and 1.
-If no parameters have been specified, AutoRaise first looks for an AutoRaise.delay file in the **home** folder and defaults to 40ms if it can't find one.
+If the mouse is warped, the scale parameter allows you to specify the mouse cursor size.
+To disable the scaling feature, simply set the value equal to the system configured scale (normally 1.0).
+If no parameters have been specified, AutoRaise first looks for an AutoRaise.delay file in the
+**home** folder and defaults to 40ms if it can't find one.
 Likewise, it will check for the existence of an AutoRaise.warp file.
-In order to pass the parameters from the example above by means of these configuration files, it is sufficient to run these commands once:
+In order to pass the parameters from the example above by means of these configuration files, run these commands once:

     echo 1 > ~/AutoRaise.delay
-    echo "0.5 0.5" > ~/AutoRaise.warp
+    echo "0.5 0.1 2.5" > ~/AutoRaise.warp

 AutoRaise.app usage: